MichaelAndish/bunq-event-app/README.md

 Imagine you are a festival organizer.

-Your biggest problem is that ticketing companies hide your customer data.
+Your biggest problem is ticketing companies hide your customer data.

-You sold 10,000 tickets and you have no idea who bought them, who spends the most, what they bought and when.
+You sold 10,000 tickets and have no idea who bought them, who spent the most and what they bought.

 With bunq events, you tap a button on the home screen of the bunq app and you are in control of events.